frdbonif/fRail/README.md

 ## Contribute
 If you think that fRail would be useful to you but a suitable page isn't available then please feel free to create it and submit a pull request.

+The master branch is automatically pulled onto the webserver daily so it can take upto 24hrs for any committed changes to become available.

 If you don't know how to create a page then just submit an issue detailing what information you'd want available on the page and it will be added if appropriate.